 In May 1988, the U.S. Geological Survey established a cooperative program with representatives from the Arctic research community to facilitate data management.
 One of the key activities that the U.S. Geological Survey has undertaken is membership in the Arctic Environmental Data Directory Working Group, which is sponsored by the Interagency Arctic Research Policy Committee.
 The working group is composed of representatives from other government agencies and academia.
-One of the goals of the working group is to facilitate access to earth science data and information for the Arctic Environmental Data Directory, which contains more than 250 references to Arctic data sets maintained by United States Government agencies and other institutions.
-To meet the data management goals of the Interagency Arctic Research Policy Committee, the working group has undertaken a pilot study, known as the Arctic Data Interactive (ADI), to design an integrated information product that will be published using compact disk read-only-memory (CD ROM) technology.
+One of the goals of the working group is to facilitate access to earth science data and information for the Arctic and hence improve dissemination.
+As a first step the working group developed the Arctic Environmental Data Directory, which contains more than 250 references to Arctic data sets maintained by United States Government agencies and other institutions.
+To meet the data management goals of the Interagency Arctic Research Policy Committee, the working group has undertaken a pilot study, known as the Arctic Data Interactive (ADI), to design an integrated information product that will be published using compact disk read-onlymemory (CD ROM) technology.
 The ADI prototype will include the following multimedia elements: